eehh-stanford/SNA-workshop/graphs.md

 The number of unordered pairs of vertices in a graph of size *n* is *n*(*n* − 1)/2.
 This means that the **density** of edges in a graph is simply given by the ratio of the number of observed edges to the number of possible edges, 2*e*/*n*(*n* − 1), where *e* is the number of edges in the graph.

-We can use Padgett's data on Florentine marriages to explore some of the properties with more complex networks.
+We can use Padgett's data on Florentine marriages to explore some of the properties of more complex networks.

 ``` r
 require(igraph)